larissapalethorpe/larissapalethorpe.github.io/index.md

 <div class="wix-panel" markdown="1">

 ## About
-I am an astrophysicist studying the formation and evolution of exoplanets, with a particular focus on small planets and population-level trends.
+I am an astrophysicist studying the formation and evolution of exoplanets, with a particular focus on small planets in transitional regimes and population-level trends.
 My work combines observational data and statistical techniques to understand how planetary systems assemble, evolve, and lose their atmospheres over time.

 I am currently a Royal Society Career Development Fellow at the University of Bristol, where I lead independent research into small exoplanets in transitional regimes using data from missions including TESS, CHEOPS, HARPS-N, and JWST.